jmsckv/NMF/README.md

 # NMF
 Topic Modelling via NMF -  Solution to an assignment in the course Data Mining and Matrices at the University of Mannheim.

-The PDF file contains the discussion of the findings/observations when repeatedly running NMF and e.g. comparing it to the SVD.
+The PDF file contains the discussion of the findings/observations when repeatedly running NMF, and e.g. comparing it to the SVD.

 The R file contains the code to reproduce the results.